Cognitive Behavioral Therapy for Hypersomnia (CBT-H)

-An evidence-based group for people living with narcolepsy and idiopathic hypersomnia
+Evidence-based hypersomnia treatment for people living with narcolepsy and idiopathic hypersomnia throughout Texas.

 Living with narcolepsy or idiopathic hypersomnia isn’t just about being tired.